Limerick: Bus

 Local public transport is provided by several companies.
 Bus Éireann, Ireland's state-owned bus company, operates a number of services subsidised by the National Transport Authority, while a number of provide operators also run commercial bus services in and around Limerick.
 An updated city bus network was introduced in Limerick City in December 2016, which introduced new routes.
 In May 2019, Bus Éireann further changed and improved the Limerick City timetable, including increased frequency and later operating times.

 Other rural buses run to towns and villages in the county and to Shannon Airport.
 There are also a number of Intercity and international buses from Bus Éireann's bus terminal adjoining Limerick Colbert railway station.
 These include hourly services to Dublin, Cork, Ennis and Galway.
-Bus Éireann has also commenced a Limerick to Galway Express service traveling on the M18 in addition to the regular service.
-Buses run every 2 hours to Tralee and Killarney.
+Expressway runs the 343 bus from Limerick Colbert Station to Shannon Airport.
+Bus Éireann also run a Limerick to Galway Express service traveling on the M18 in addition to the regular service.
+Other buses run every 2 hours to Tralee and Killarney.
 There are also regular daily services to Waterford and Athlone, and a daily service to London via the ferry from Rosslare Europort.

 There are some private bus companies in operation providing city and intercity services.
 Dublin Coach provides the M7 express service which operates every hour from Arthur's Quay which goes to Dublin or Ennis.
 JJ Kavanagh also provide Dublin to Limerick services from Arthur's Quay.
-Citylink runs a number of services from Limerick to Galway and Cork and operate from Henry Street.
+Citylink runs a number of services from Limerick to Galway, Cork and Cork Airport and operate from Henry Street.

 Rail

 Iarnród Éireann's Limerick Colbert station is the railway hub for the city and the Mid-West Region with a number of intercity and commuter rail services.
-Limerick railway station opened on 28 August 1858, replacing an earlier, temporary station 500 m east, which had operated from 9 May 1848.
+Limerick railway station opened on 28 August 1858, replacing an earlier temporary station a short distance away, which had operated from 9 May 1848.

 The following inter city routes are available from Limerick Colbert station :